 Geography is a large department with six classrooms within a dedicated building for Geography and History.
 The department currently consists of eight teachers, who teach across the Key Stages.
 We have our own laptops for students to use and are well resourced.

 All students study Geography in KS3.
-In years 7 and 8 this is for four periods a fortnight and in year 9 they have five periods.
-We are a very popular choice at GCSE and currently have 58% of the year 11s and 48% of year 10s studying the discipline.
+In Years 7, 8, 9 and 10 this is for four periods a fortnight and in Year 11 they have five periods.
+We are a very popular choice at GCSE and currently have over 50% of students studying the discipline.

 Throughout KS3 we explore and analyse local, national and worldwide geographical issues, giving our students a developed understanding of both physical and human geography and give students the chance to experience them out in the field.

-In the year 7 curriculum students are introduced to field work within the first term, gaining experience of key skills within Geography.
+In the Year 7 curriculum students are introduced to geography through the ‘Awe and Wonder topic’ within the first term, gaining experience of new places.
 The students also study locational geography, looking at map skills and go on to look at the UK.
-Year 7s also study Weather and Climate, Population and have an in depth study of Africa, looking at biomes, trade and aid.
+Year 7s also study Weather and Climate and have an in depth study of Africa, looking at biomes, trade and aid.

-The year 9 curriculum is a transition unit for the GCSEs and students have a review of map skills and complete their final enquiry looking at how to improve the school site.
-They then move onto look at the dynamics of coasts and the impacts of tourism.
+The Year 9 curriculum is a transition unit for the GCSEs and students have a review of map skills and complete their final enquiry looking at weather on the school site.
+They then move onto look at the topics of development and resource management.
 KS3 is then completed in the study of hazards, both tectonic and climatic.

 At GCSE we work with the AQA exam board, studying the new 1-9 GCSE.